AdobeDocs/federated-audience-composition.en/help/compositions/create-composition.md

     ![](assets/composition-create.png)

-1. In the **[!UICONTROL Properties]** section, specify a label for your composition and click **[!UICONTROL Create]**.
+1. In the **[!UICONTROL Properties]** section, specify a label for your composition and select a data model.
+Only the schemas associated to this data model will be available in your composition's activities.

-1. The composition canvas displays.
+1. Click **[!UICONTROL Create]**.
+The composition canvas displays.
 You can now configure your composition by adding as many activities as needed to suit your needs before executing it:

     * [Learn how to orchestrate activities](#action-activities)
     * [Learn how to start and monitor a composition](#save)